Welcome to today's edition of the Rush 24-7 podcast.

 These two people just happen to get into a White House state dinner when their names are not on a list and they happen to get up and get their picture taken with Obama.

-Then when you find out that these two showed up on the Today Show today, saying they were invited, that somebody in a liaison post over at the Pentagon invited them and they've got proof.
+Then when you find out that these two showed up on the Today Show today saying they were invited, that somebody in a liaison post over at the Pentagon invited them and they've got proof.

-And now their friends are saying, yeah, they were invited, and they've given the emails to the Secret Service.
+And they've given the emails to the Secret Service.

-And then when you find out that the same couple crashed a congressional black caucus dinner back in September going into the bus boy entrance, and then when you realize that nobody gets into the White House without somebody knowing it and approving it, it's very simple to understand what happened in both the Tiger Woods story and in this.
+And then when you find out that the same couple crashed a Congressional Black caucus dinner back in September going into the bus boy entrance, and then when you realize that nobody gets into the White House without somebody knowing it and approving it, it's very simple to understand what happened in both the Tiger Woods story and in this.

-Somebody wanted those people in there at the White House, somebody, when they got there and they're getting all the attendant publicity, and Obama's getting a giant distraction out of it, as people focus on that and a Tiger Woods story while Obama's, you know, sneaking around with his other agenda while nobody's looking except me.
+Somebody, when they got there and they're getting all the attendant publicity, and Obama's getting a giant distraction out of it as people focus on that and a Tiger Woods story while Obama's, you know, sneaking around with his other agenda, well, nobody's looking except me.

 I just dealt with this in five minutes, where most cable networks are devoting the whole day to these two stories.